shemetz/pf2e-modifiers-matter/Readme.md

 This module **edits** the chat card to color these bonuses whenever they are relevant to a roll.
-In other words, when an effect causes the outcome to change (by one or more degrees of success), the effect's bonus text on the card will be colored green if it helped or red if it hurt.
+In other words, when an effect causes the outcome to change (by one or more degrees of success), the effect's bonus text on the card will be colored green if it helped or orange/red if it hurt.

 This will only apply color to temporary effects - it will ignore effects such as proficiency, ability modifier, runes, or potency bonus.
 It will also ignore effects like Ooze Form (which fully replace your attack bonus), or the Ranger's